 It may not come as a surprise that you can’t call a self-portrait with your friends a selfie.

 That, my friend, is referred to as a “Groufie” or a “Bothie” if it’s just the two of you (I’ll show myself out…)

 Now onto the next selfie rules.
-A selfie itself is only accepted as one if your full face is inside the frame and you should commonly use your front camera.
+A selfie itself is only accepted as one on the condition that your full face is inside the frame.
+When taking a selfie, you should commonly use your front camera.

 This has been something both debated and confused upon, as the results from the rear camera would be better, hence it should be better using it.

-Funnily enough, the first “selfie” was not a full face shot itself and rather a close-up to the person’s injured lips.
+Funnily enough, the first “selfie” was not a full face shot itself and rather a close-up of the person’s injured lips.

-The rules of portrait photography also apply to selfies, since they will be eventually posted onto social media.
+The rules of portrait photography also apply to selfies, since they will be eventually posted on social media.
 Making it the last important requirement for your photo to qualify as a selfie.

 Although not aiming to restrict the creative freedom of the person taking the selfie and rather guiding them on how to take a good selfie.

 In the end, as long as your face is in it, most people will call it a selfie.

 What is the Purpose of a Selfie?